 - 2 tablespoons tomato paste

-- 1/2 cup water, rinse out canned tomatoes with water and use that
+- ½ cup water, rinse out the empty can of tomatoes and use that water

 - 1 teaspoon dried thyme

 - ¾ teaspoon freshly ground black pepper, divided

 - ½ to 1 teaspoon crushed red pepper flakes, depending on how spicy you like things

 - 1 (19-ounce) can cannellini beans (white kidney beans), rinsed and drained

 - ⅓ cup black olives (Kalamata), pitted and sliced

 - 1 ¼ pound boneless and skinless cod fillets, 4 fillets (about 4.5 to 5 ounces each)

 - Minced fresh thyme or lemon thyme leaves, garnish to taste (optional)